Unprecedented Release of Cannabis Licensing Information

 Operating procedures for the electronic verification system and

-description of the marijuana inventory control system - 20 points
+description of the cannabis inventory control system - 20 points

-Adequacy of the size of the proposed marijuana establishment to
+Adequacy of the size of the proposed cannabis establishment to

-serve the needs of persons who are authorized to engage in the use of marijuana
+serve the needs of persons who are authorized to engage in the use of cannabis - 20 points

 Proposal demonstrating the likely impact of the establishment in